vmx17/Kinematics6DoF/README.md

 # 6DoF Manipulator Kinematics with a virtual prismatic joint

 This project implements computational modules for both forward and inverse kinematics of a 6-degree-of-freedom (6-DoF) robot.
 The implementation is in C#.

+## Status

+There is one forward kinematics function and two inverse kinematics (IK) functions are in "KLib" project, a core of this repository.
+KLib's forward kinematics and two inverse kinematics methods are working but I only checked with one pose.
+Then they are still under verification.

 ## Motivation

-Ah...AI, trasformer, LLM.
-Copilot and Gemini, sometimes Chat-GPT (almost free plan).
+Ah...AI, trasformer, LLM, Generative Pre-trained Transformer, or Copilot and Gemini, sometimes Chat-GPT (almost free plan).
 I've ever made script to solve Forward and Inverse kinematics of a 6DoF real manipulators.
 Almost of all have a special link that has 90 degree fixed crank.
 The crank lays between O3 and O4, the origins of local coodinate on robot joints.
 They were a little bit dirty code especialy solve with geometric approach.
-Recently, I thought "Why don't I try to make it clean using AI?".
+Recently, I thought "Why don't I try to make it clean using generative AI?".
 The date I've started this project a few days ago, Oct.
 5th, 2025.
+I've spent about a week to get the first working modules.
-I felt I should wait one or two years until AI becomes more powerful.
-But I was too impatient.
+Though I've felt I should wait one or two years until AI becomes more powerful, I was too impatient.
 So I started this project.

-## Status

-There is one forward kinematics function and two inverse kinematics (IK) functions are in "KLib" project, a core of this repository.
-KLib's forward kinematics and both of inverse kinematics functions are working for initial pose.
-Now I'm confirming with several patterns.

 ## Target robot type

 This code includes a sample robot: a 6DoF manipulator with joints arranged as Round-Turn-Turn-Round-Turn-Round (RTTRTR).
 In its initial posture, all link positions have a Y-coordinate of zero.
 Each joint is rotational, and the joint angle $\theta_i$ serves as the control parameter for the robot's configuration.
-There are no prismatic (linear) joints.
+There are no real prismatic (linear) joints.
 If you're not familiar with designations like "RTTRTR", please refer to the following Fig-1.

 <div align="center">
     <img src="./RTTRTR.drawio.svg" alt="Fig-1.
 What is RTTRTR?" width="400">